Amcache registry structure: every key explained

 Icon Path to the device's icon resource.

-This is often the cleanest answer to "did this peripheral ever connect to this host?".
-For USB-mass-storage history specifically, see Amcache USB and device history.
+Often the cleanest answer to "did this peripheral ever connect to this host?".
+For USB-mass-storage specifics, see Amcache USB and device history.

 Value name Meaning